Proloy-mui/INDIAN_HOUSE_PRICE_PREDICTION/README.md

 # INDIAN_HOUSE_PRICE_PREDICTION
 This project uses machine learning to predict house prices based on important features such as location, area, number of bedrooms, and a custom-engineered luxury level.
-It includes a fully functional Streamlit web app where users can input house details and receive a price prediction instantly.
-HOUSE PRICE PREDICTION USING MACHINE LEARNING
 =============================================

 Project Overview: